mohn93/flutter_ulink_sdk/UNIFIED_LINKS.md

 When your app receives a simple redirect link, the SDK automatically:

 1. **Detects the link type** based on the server response `type` field
-2. **Shows a brief log message**: "Opening [destination]..." before external redirect
+2. **Emits the link data** on the `onUnifiedLink` stream for your app to decide next steps
-3. **Redirects externally** using the appropriate platform-specific URL:
+3. You can optionally **open externally** using the appropriate platform-specific URL:
-   - iOS: Uses `iosFallbackUrl` if available
+   - iOS: Use `iosFallbackUrl` if available
-   - Android: Uses `androidFallbackUrl` if available
+   - Android: Use `androidFallbackUrl` if available
-   - Fallback: Uses `fallbackUrl` for other platforms
+   - Fallback: Use `fallbackUrl` for other platforms
 4. **Maintains tracking** by adding the link data to the dedicated unified link stream

 ### Clear Link Type Distinction